tortoise/tortoise-orm/README.rst

 ..

-Apart from ``asyncpg`` there is also support for ``sqlite`` through ``aiosqlite`` but this driver is rather slow and mainly used for testing.
+Apart from ``asyncpg`` there is also support for ``sqlite`` through ``aiosqlite``, but this driver is rather slow and mainly used for testing.
 (It is quite easy to implement more backends if there is appropriate asyncio driver for this db)

 Tutorial
 ========